craftcms/docs/docs/5.x/extend/updating-plugins.md

 ### Enums

 PHP 8.1 introduced support for [enumeration classes](https://www.php.net/manual/en/language.types.enumerations.php), so we’ve taken the opportunity to extract some constants.
 See the `craft\enums` namespace for examples.
-A major version is the perfect time to adopt this in your own plugin.

 ::: tip
 You may define your plugin’s editions this way, but the base plugin class must still return the available edition handles via a static `editions()` method.